-The procedure for the technical support consultant for the preparation of the STH Masterplan is conducted in the form of a competitive dialog.
+The procedure for the technical support consultant for the preparation of the CPK Masterplan is conducted in the form of a competitive dialog.
 Three large consortia have submitted tenders, which provide engineering and design services, manage and supervise airport construction in different parts of the world.

 The Master Plan is a key pre-design study which determines, i.a., technicalparameters, final location and financing concept of the new airport.
-This procedure is one of the milestones of the STH, an investment needed by Poland.
+This procedure is one of the milestones of the CPK, an investment needed by Poland.
 I am glad that the tenders in the procedure were submitted by companies with such extensive international experience in the execution of infrastructural investments

 The Master Plan elements will be: detailed location of the airportandthe concept of staging its construction, which are to be prepared in parallel with environmental and field surveys.